 My season goals are to keep doing personal bests in the 800m and 1500m, and qualify for a final at NZSS.

 Other sports I you enjoy playing are Cricket, Cross Country and Football.

-My most memorable moment in athletics was breaking the 1500m record in year 8.
-I trained with the St Peters Squad throughout the season.
-It was my first big achievement and it felt great to complete a goal that you have been working hard to achieve.
+My most memorable moment in athletics was breaking the 1500m record in Year 8.
+I trained with the St Peters squad throughout the season.
+It was my first big achievement and it felt great to complete a goal that I had been working hard to achieve.

 Something about me that not many people would know is that I take Agriculture/Horticulture at school and own my own calves and a beehive.

-I have been a member of the St Peter’s Diamonds cheer team for four years and have had many accomplishments over the years.
-As well as school cheerleading I am also a member of the Allstar Cheerleading team in Hamilton.
+Amy is a member of the St Peter’s Diamonds cheer team for the last five years.
+As well as school cheerleading she is also a member of the Allstar Cheerleading team in Hamilton.